CPD in Occupational Medicine

 There are currently two intakes a year for this course (March and September).
 Both intakes will be entirely online and will not require attendance at the University.

-As part of the course, CPD students can also register for our three-day practical occupational hygiene workshop, which is on campus in Manchester.
+As part of the course, CPD students can also register for our practical occupational hygiene and medicine workshop, which is on campus in Manchester, and will take place over 4 days in 2025.
 The workshop dates are released after students have registered on the programme.
 Attendance is optional and non-attendance does not affect your CPD progression.

 What our students say